 1. Use a UK CV maker

 Using an online CV maker is the most convenient option for making a CV.
-Good CV makers automatically set up your CV layout based on your chosen CV design and adjust font sizes as necessary.
+Good CV makers automatically set up your CV format based on your chosen design and adjust font sizes as necessary.

 To fill out your CV, you can pick pre-written bullet points and skills, ensuring your CV is grammatically correct no matter your level of English.